-Dynamic book management is a modern form of territory design, as an alternate to static territories.
+We view dynamic book management as a new form of territory design, as an alternate to static territories.
 If you adopt this form of territory design, your approach to territory planning and management will drastically change.
 For example, you'll likely stop annual territory planning altogether.